realnews-gateway/emergency-publishing-system/network-access-layer/security/active-probing-defense.md

     - Observing retry behavior

 ### 5. CDN/HTTP Probing
-    - Sending HTTP/2 or HTTP/3 requests to VPN endpoints
+    - Sending HTTP/2 or HTTP/3 requests to endpoints
     - Expecting CDN-like behavior
     - Checking for inconsistencies in headers or status codes